How can we stay healthy, energized, and feeling our best during the winter months?

 GARLIC - Is a natural remedy for colds and flus, but the trick is you have to eat it crushed and raw!
 Now before you turn off completely, keep in mind that it's a powerful antioxidant with antimicrobial, antiviral and antibiotic properties.
 Garlic crushed or chopped with our teeth releases a chemical allicin, that's has incredible antibacterial properties only present shortly after garlic is crushed and before it's heated.
 Not for the fainthearted, but give it a go if you dare!
 (Maybe just not before a romantic evening out).

-OMEGA 3 - Found in Walnuts, flaxseed, hemp seeds, pumpkin seeds and oily fish, Omega 3 oils are a mood booster that help fight the winter blues.
+OMEGA 3 - Found in walnuts, flaxseed, hemp seeds, pumpkin seeds and oily fish, Omega 3 oils are a mood booster that help fight the winter blues.
+They also keep your skin moisturised from within.

 And if you do feel like you are starting to come down with a cold, I highly recommend my number 1 cold booster recipe here.